 Login credentials will be shared with participants closer to the virtual orientation session.
 Participants should plan on attending the virtual orientation session, but a recording will be made available.
 Participating in the Case Study Competition will not impact participants’ or judges’ opportunities to attend educational sessions on Wednesday.

-This program is supported by Order of Omega.
+This program is free to all graduate students in attendance thanks to support provided by Order of Omega.

-Case Study Competition registration will be available October 2.
-Note: the maximum program registration is 24 individuals.
+Register for the Order of Omega Case Study Competition here by Friday, November 3.
+Note: the maximum program registration is 28 individuals.

 Project Job Search | Cost: Free